lolrenceH/TrieDedup/README.md

 Here we proposed and implemented TrieDedup, which uses trie (prefix tree) structure to compare and store sequences.
 TrieDedup can handle ambiguous base 'N's, and efficiently deduplicate at the level of raw sequence reads.
 We also reduced its memory usage by implementing restrictedListDict.
 We benchmarked the performance of the algorithm and showed that TrieDedup can deduplicate reads up to 160X faster than pairwise comparison, but at a cost of 36X higher memory usage.

-Author : Jianqiao Hu & Adam Yongxin Ye @ BCH
+Author : Jianqiao Hu & Adam Yongxin Ye @ Boston Children's Hospital (BCH)

 ## Prerequisites